moaatt2/resume_generator/README.md

     "professional_overview": ["A list of short snippets going under the contact info"], "technical_skills": {
-        "solution_stack": ["A list of technical tools you are familiar with"], "software_tools": ["A list of software/tools you are familar with"] },
+        "solution_stack": ["A list of technical tools you are familiar with"], "software_tools": ["A list of software/tools you are familiar with"] },
     "education": [
         "A list of education items like the one below",